 Northern Alaska Tour Company guides are highly-trained individuals who are able to share their unique understanding of Alaska with you based on their personal experiences.
 We are confident that you will find the level of service provided by your guide to be as high or higher than you have ever before experienced.
 Each year guides have a chance to participate in training to help refresh and enhance their knowledge of the region.
 While on the training guides have fun as well as participate in annual clean up along the Dalton Highway to keep our neighborhood clean.

 Northern Alaska Tour Company strives to provide a personalized travel experience.
 Touring is done in small groups utilizing a 25-passenger tour coach.
-A 15-passenger van is used for smaller groups, Arctic Ocean Adventures and special circumstances.
+A 15-passenger van is used for smaller groups and travel between Coldfoot and the Arctic Circle on Fly Drive Adventures, Arctic Ocean Adventures and special circumstances.
 A team of full-time mechanics subject each vehicle to a detailed inspection prior to each departure as well as upon its return.
 Each guide assists in this maintenance program by completing a vehicle inspection before and after tour noting any changes in vehicle operation.
 This information is then used by the mechanics to inspect even the smallest change in vehicle operation to insure safety and accurate operation.
 Tour vehicles are equipped with CB Radios, satellite telephones, road safety kit, and two spare tires.